 See below for Frequently Asked Questions regarding Mandatory Reporting of Child Abuse.
 All City employees are also required to view a short training video that explains the requirements for Mandatory Reporters, which is available on CityLearner as an eLearning.

 The video takes about 15 minutes to view.
-To access the video, go to CityLearner and type “child abuse” in the Search Term field and click Go to locate the eLearning.
+To access the video, go to CityLearner, select Learning and type “child abuse” in the Find Learning field and click Go to locate the eLearning.